Beware Of AmoLatina.com

 AmoLatina Fake Site

 As for the gifts, when one man orders flowers (or other false “gifts”, as candies, English lessons, and jewelry) for one woman, this one does not get the flowers but one little commission for them (about 10%).

 Of course, there are many lawsuits against the “Dating Sites”.
 How are they presenting themselves to be convicted?
 They force their ladies to sign and video a written declaration that they are in their respective agencies, neither for money nor for gifts, but for their wanting one husband, which declaration is completely false, except for a few women.
 Women relucting to sign such declaration are threatened to be unpaid for their chats.

 Dating chats are as lucrative as sex chats are.
-The difference is, besides the unreality of women being nakedly exhibited, that men in sex chats know it is a mere erotic play, whereas men in dating sites do not know that most of women are dissembling with them.
+The difference is, besides the unreality of women being nakedly exhibited, that men in sex chats know it is a mere erotic play, whereas men in dating sites do not know that most of the women are dissembling with them.

 “Translators” personate their teamers mainly when a camera is off.
 When one woman is not able to come to “office”, the translator makes men believe that they are chatting with her.
-There are cases, even, in which translators personate women who are not “working” for their agencies, women who, for whatever reason, have consented to the institution of their “profiles” and neglected to demand the removal of these ones.
+There are cases, even, in which translators personate women who are not “working” for their agencies, women who, for whatever reason, have consented to the institution of their “profiles” Beware of Online Dating and neglected to demand the removal of these ones.
 In December of 2008, I was told by the owner of the agency to log in to chat under the nicknames of some of these women.
 They did not know that we were personating them.